Wisdom Teeth Removal in Toronto

 Aftercare and Recovery

-Most patients experience only mild discomfort for a few days after wisdom teeth removal.
+Most patients experience mild to moderate discomfort for a few days after wisdom teeth removal.
+You will be given a detailed postoperative instruction sheet following your treatment.

 To promote healing: